 And with cooler weather comes warmer foods like chilis, stews, curries and roasts.
 This time of year is perfect for these because we’re still enjoying plenty of freshly harvested produce.
-If you have a farmer’s market nearby I highly recommend scouting out local fruits and vegetables – they’ll invariably taste better than anything you buy in supermarkets.
+If you have a farmer’s market nearby I highly recommend scouting out local fruits and vegetables.
+They’ll invariably taste better than anything you buy in supermarkets.

 At the moment I’m a big fan of warming Thai curries.
 They’re quick and easy to make for a mid-week dinner, and are satisfyingly hearty on cold, rainy days.
 You can buy or make your own curry paste (recipe to make your own coming to the blog soon!) and you can put almost any vegetables in them – meaning they’re a great way of using up whatever is in your fridge!
-This Thai Yellow Curry contains chickpeas, sugar snap peas, cabbage, red pepper, bok choi and courgettes/zucchinis, but you’re welcome to sub in any other vegetables if you’ve got some that need using.
+This Vibrant Thai Yellow Curry contains chickpeas, sugar snap peas, cabbage, red pepper, bok choi and courgettes/zucchinis, but you’re welcome to sub in any other vegetables if you’ve got some that need using.

 1) Make sure you have a really high quality full-fat coconut milk – not all coconut milks are created equal!
 Some are mainly water and will just make your curry watery and bland.
 When you open the can, the milk should look thick and creamy, not thin and watery.
 2) Make sure you drain the water off the chickpeas if you’re using canned ones.
 3) If you’re using stock cubes, try using the same amount in less water – that will cut down on the liquid content of your curry drastically.
 Enjoy!

 - 2 large cloves of garlic, crushed

-1 medium zucchini/courgette, diced
+- 1 medium zucchini/courgette, diced

-2 green/spring onions, sliced thinly
+- 2 green/spring onions, sliced thinly

-1 cup purple cabbage, sliced thinly
+- 1 cup purple cabbage, sliced thinly

-2 medium heads bok choi, cut into 2cm slices and separated into stalks and leafy bits
+- 2 medium heads bok choi, cut into 2cm slices and separated into stalks and leafy bits

-1 medium red pepper, diced
+- 1 medium red pepper, diced

-½ cup sugar snap peas, sliced into three pieces and ends trimmed
+- ½ cup sugar snap peas, sliced into three pieces and ends trimmed

-2 cups cooked or tinned chickpeas (drained if tinned)
+- 2 cups cooked or tinned chickpeas (drained if tinned)

-6 tbsp yellow curry paste (use your favourite store-bought or make your own)
+- 6 tbsp yellow curry paste (use your favourite store-bought or make your own)

-1 can full fat coconut milk (make sure it’s a high quality, creamy milk)
+- 1 can full fat coconut milk (make sure it’s a high quality, creamy milk)

-1 cup vegetable stock
+- 1 cup vegetable stock

 To serve (optional)

 - Reduce the heat, cover the saucepan with a lid and simmer gently for about 15-20 minutes, or until the zucchini is soft enough to eat.

-Gently stir in the bok choi leaves and simmer for one more minute.
+- Gently stir in the bok choi leaves and simmer for one more minute.

-Remove from the heat and serve in large bowls with brown rice, toasted cashews and cilantro.
+- Remove from the heat and serve in large bowls with brown rice, toasted cashews and cilantro.